PratikTiwari05/Employee-Directory/README.md

 # Employee Directory

-This is a simple full-stack Employee Directory application built as part of an assignment.
+This is an  Employee Directory application built as part of an assignment.

 ## Features
 - View list of employees